Wu Chun-li: 2005 Election

-Wu then appointed his wife, Kuang Li-chen (鄺麗貞), to the position of Deputy Magistrate so she could take over as Magistrate, but this was blocked due to nepotism regulations.
+Wu then appointed his wife, Kuang Li-chen, to the position of Deputy Magistrate so she could take over as Magistrate, but this was blocked due to nepotism regulations.
 Wu then divorced his wife to bypass these regulations.
 However, the Ministry of Interior ruled that as he was already disqualified from the position of Magistrate, he lacked the authority to appoint a Deputy Magistrate.

 2006 election

 Subsequently, a new Magistrate election was called for April 1, 2006.
 Kuang Li-chen joined the KMT and became the KMT nomination.
 She achieved a landslide victory receiving 42,578 votes, more than double the 19,110 votes of her closest rival, former Taitung Deputy Magistrate Liu Chao-hao (劉櫂豪).
-Then-KMT Chairman Ma Ying-jeou (馬英九) was criticised “for campaigning for the ex-wife of a man who has been convicted of corruption and vote-buying.”
+Then-KMT Chairman Ma Ying-jeou was criticised "for campaigning for the ex-wife of a man who has been convicted of corruption and vote-buying."

 It's unclear how much influence Wu exerted over his ex-wife whilst she was in office.
-During her term, Kuang's administration closed down the Taitung incinerator, but she became unpopular after she was “accused of wasting public funds on several trips abroad”, including a trip to Thailand with Wu Chun-li (then a county councillor) and other government officials, and another to Europe “despite forecasts that Typhoon Fung-wong was heading for Taiwan”.
+During her term, Kuang's administration closed down the Taitung incinerator, but she became unpopular after she was "accused of wasting public funds on several trips abroad", including a trip to Thailand with Wu Chun-li (then a county councillor) and other government officials, and another to Europe "despite forecasts that Typhoon Fung-wong was heading for Taiwan".

 Kuang was also a strong supporter of the controversial Taitung Miramar Resort.

 Accusations of influencing judge

-In 2009, Judge Lin Teh-sheng (林德盛), one of the judges assigned to Wu Chun-li's ongoing corruption case, was photographed visiting Wu's home “while the case was being reviewed at the High Court.”
-According to a Taipei Times report, “Investigators suspected that Lin may have accepted bribes from Wu in exchange for influencing the outcome of the judicial review in Wu’s favor.”
-Wu had been placed under surveillance in May “after being suspected of having relations with various individuals involved with the case.”
+In 2009, Judge Lin Teh-sheng (林德盛), one of the judges assigned to Wu Chun-li's ongoing corruption case, was photographed visiting Wu's home "while the case was being reviewed at the High Court."
+According to a Taipei Times report, "Investigators suspected that Lin may have accepted bribes from Wu in exchange for influencing the outcome of the judicial review in Wu's favor."
+Wu had been placed under surveillance in May "after being suspected of having relations with various individuals involved with the case."

 2018 magistrate election

 Kuang Li-chen, having relinquished the position of Magistrate in 2009 in favour of Justin Huang, was a surprise nomination as an independent for the 2018 Magistrate election.
-Wu Chun-li was reportedly “furious” when he learned of the move.
-As a KMT member and head of an association backing KMT Magistrate candidate Rao Ching-ling, he joined younger sister, Wu Hsiu-hua (吳秀華), head of the KMT's Taitung branch, and outgoing Magistrate Justin Huang condemning her candidacy, which Huang called, “a DPP... divide and conquer tactic.”
-Wu Chun-li said he would “get to the bottom of the incident”.
+Wu Chun-li was reportedly "furious" when he learned of the move.
+As a KMT member and head of an association backing KMT Magistrate candidate Rao Ching-ling, he joined younger sister, Wu Hsiu-hua (吳秀華), head of the KMT's Taitung branch, and outgoing Magistrate Justin Huang condemning her candidacy, which Huang called, "a DPP... divide and conquer tactic."
+Wu Chun-li said he would "get to the bottom of the incident".